Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Acknowledgements

 \section{Acknowledgements}

 Research described in this article was conducted under contract to the Health Effects Institute (HEI), an organization jointly funded by the United States Environmental Protection Agency (EPA) (Assistance Award No. CR-83590201) and certain motor vehicle and engine manufacturers.
 The contents of this article do not necessarily reflect the views of HEI, or its sponsors, nor do they necessarily reflect the views and policies of the EPA or motor vehicle and engine manufacturers.
+The computations in this paper were run on the FASRC Cannon/FASSE cluster supported by the FAS Division of Science Research Computing Group at Harvard University.